Master's Programme in Chemistry – Physical Chemistry

 About the programme

-- have a personal mentor who helps you prepare for your future career,
+- be offered a personal mentor to prepare you for your future career,

-- gain theoretical knowledge and practical skills in advanced physical chemistry, as well as insight into theoretical and computational chemistry methods,
+- gain theoretical knowledge and practical skills in advanced physical chemistry.

 - be a part of a university with two Nobel prizes in chemistry.